-Ashley joined MSBG in 2018 and serves as one of our child care workers in the extended care program.
+Ashley joined MSBG in 2018 and serves as our Extended Care Coordinator.

 Brenda is originally from Pioneer, Ohio.
 Her son is in the Early Childhood program at MSBG and her older children are alums.
 Brenda has her American Montessori Society credential for 3-6 years olds which she completed in the Spring of 2009.
 She has been at MSBG since 2004 and has experience working with students of diverse needs.
 Brenda states, “My favorite Montessori materials are the moveable alphabet and the bank game!
 I love how the bank game shows the relationships between the units, tens, hundreds and thousands.”

 Cindy has been with MSBG since 1996 and served as a teacher in the Early Childhood program until her retirement in the spring of 2018.
 Cindy now serves as an Education Consultant and provides support to our parents and teachers in Montessori philosophy and education.

 Dave holds his Bachelors degree from the University of Massachusetts in Sociology and his Masters degree in Education from Cambridge College in Massachusetts.
 Dave graduated from both programs with honors and holds his professional license in early childhood Preschool-3rd grade.
 When asked, “Why MSBG?”
 Dave said, ” What I love about MSBG is its well rounded curriculum with emphasis on peace and character education.”
 His hobbies include reading, traveling, playing softball, and most importantly, spending time with his wife and family.